 Local and supporting voices are needed to protect threatened water resources in karst terrain.
 Aviagen Zenith Site #30 received a DEP stormwater pollution control permit in October 2020, which expired in October 2021 before permit-related work was completed.
-The current permit application is for a reissuance of that permit.
-The reissue application includes significant changes that also affect Site #31.
+The current permit application seeks to complete construction of the work site by DEP granting “Permission to Operate an Infiltration System”.
+This new application includes significant changes that also affect Site #31.

-SEND a WRITTEN COMMENT to DEP by FRIDAY, OCTOBER 6, 2023.
+SEND a WRITTEN COMMENT to WVDEP by 5 pm on MONDAY, OCTOBER 14, 2024.

 HOW: Submit via email to Rick.D.Adams@wv.gov or by regular mail: